Baydu: Life

 He was born in Mongolia to Taraqai and Qaraqcin.
-His father was Hulagu's fifth son but he was killed by lightning strike on his way to Iran.
-Baydu and his mother arrived at Iran with Qutui Khatun's camp alongside Tekuder and other princes in 1269.
-Reportedly, he never commanded an army and was considered to be easy to be controlled by Mongol emirs.
+His father was Hulagu's fifth son and was killed by lightning strike on his way to Iran.
+Baydu and his mother arrived in Iran with Qutui Khatun's camp alongside Tekuder and other princes in 1269.
+Reportedly, he never commanded an army and was considered to be easily controlled by Mongol emirs.
 He participated in Abaqa Khan's invasion of Syria in 1281.
 During his predecessors reigns, he was a viceroy in Jazira.

 Under Gaykhatu

-He was considered as one of candidates to Ilkhanid throne after death of Arghun.
-Nobles like Taghachar, Qoncuqbal, Toghan and Tuqal supported Baydu, however he refused throne stating throne belongs to the brother or a son according to yassa, while Mahmud Aqsarai simply states that when Baydu didn't appear at the quriltai, Gaykhatu was enthroned instead.
-Baydu stood stationed in Baghdad and even travelled to coronation feast of new khan Gaykhatu.
+He was considered one of candidates to the Ilkhanid throne after death of Arghun.
+Nobles like Taghachar, Qoncuqbal, Toghan and Tuqal supported Baydu.
+However he refused the throne, stating throne belongs to the brother or a son according to yassa, while Mahmud Aqsarai simply states that when Baydu didn't appear at the kurultai, Gaykhatu was enthroned instead.
+Baydu stood stationed in Baghdad and even travelled to the coronation feast of the new khan Gaykhatu.
 However, after getting drunk Gaykhatu insulted Baydu telling one of his servants to hit Baydu.
 This grew a resentment in Baydu towards him.
 Baydu left hastily towards to his appanage near Baghdad leaving his son Qipchak as a hostage in Gaykhatu's court.
 He was supported by Oirat emir Chichak (son of Sulaimish b.
 Tengiz Güregen), Lagzi Küregen (son of Arghun Aqa), El-Temur (son of Hinduqur Noyan) and Todachu Yarquchi, who followed him to Baghdad.
 He was also aided by his vizier Jamal ud-Din Dastgerdani.
 According to Hamdullah Qazwini, Baydu's main motivation on moving against Gaykhatu was his sexual advances against Qipchak.

 Revolt

 When son-in-law Ghurbatai Güregen brought him news of treachery, Gaykhatu ordered arrest of several amirs including his personal keshig Tuladai, Qoncuqbal, Tukal, Bughdai, including Kipchak and put into jail in Tabriz.
 While his followers Hasan and Taiju demanded their executions, Taghachar advised against it.
-Baydu on his side, moved to kill Muhammad Sugurchi, governor of Baghdad and arrested governor Baybuqa of Diyar Bakr.
+Baydu on his side, moved to kill Muhammad Sugurchi, governor of Baghdad and arrested governor Baybuqa of Diyarbakir.
 Gaykhatu sent his father-in-law Aq Buqa and Taghachar against Baydu on 17 March 1295, himself arriving at Tabriz 4 days later.
 Little he knew that Taghachar already shifted allegiance to Baydu who left for his encampment at night.
 While he wanted to flee to Anatolia, his councillors advised to fight against Baydu.
 Nevertheless, Gaykhatu fled to Mughan.
 Arriving in Tabriz, Taghachar set Qoncuqbal and Tuladai free, while Gaikhatu desperately begged for mercy.
 Despite his appeal, he was strangled by a bowstring so as to avoid bloodshed on 21 March 1295.
 However, some sources put this event on 5 March or 25 April.